unicode-org/icu/docs/userguide/icudata.md

 a file may alias a portion of another file's data in order to save space.
 Currently ICU4J provides no tool for revealing these dependencies.

-*Java's Locale class silently converts the language code "he" to "iw" when you construct the Locale (for versions of Java through Java 5).
+> :point_right: *Java's Locale class silently converts the language code "he" to "iw" when you construct the Locale (for versions of Java through Java 5).
 Thus Java cannot be used to locate resources that use the "he" language code.
 ICU, on the other hand, does not perform this conversion in ULocale, and instead uses aliasing in the locale data to represent the same set of data under different locale ids.*

 Resource files that use locale ids form a hierarchy, with up to four levels: a root, language, region (country), and variant.
 Searches for locale data attempt to match as far down the hierarchy as possible, for example, "he_IL" will match he_IL, but "he_US" will match he (since there is no US variant for he, and "xx_YY will match root (the default fallback locale) since there is no xx language code in the locale hierarchy.
-Again, see java.util.ResourceBundle for more information.
+Again, see `java.util.ResourceBundle` for more information.

 Currently ICU4J provides no tool for revealing these dependencies between data